beisdog/onlinecv/README.md

   * `brew install mongo`
  * start mongo:
   * `/usr/bin/mongod --dbpath "path to db" --port 27017 --smallfiles --httpinterface --rest --fork --logpath "path to logfile"`
- * Swith the database implementation to mongo by clicking this link once the application is running
+ * swith the database implementation to mongo by clicking this link once the application is running
   * http://localhost:8888/rest/onlinecv/switch/mongo
-  * Press the link to create some example cv in the database: http://localhost:8888/rest/onlinecv/dataload
+  * press the link to create some example cv in the database: http://localhost:8888/rest/onlinecv/dataload

-# Using the admin ui
+# Using the Admin UI (http://localhost:8888)
 Initially the application is running with a dummy backend implementation.
-If you have a running mongo installation on the default port you can switch to the mongo db through the admin ui located http://localhost:8888
+If you have a running mongo installation on the default port you can switch to the mongo db through the Admin UI located http://localhost:8888

-From the Admin UI you can
+From the Admin UI you can do the following:
 * see the status of the application
 * switch between dummy database and mongo
 * test the rest services